Europe's Beating Cancer Plan

 EU-OSHA Publishes Report On Occupational Cancer Risk Factors In Europe

-EU-OSHA has released a major report identifying widespread worker exposure to 24 carcinogenic risk factors, including benzene, formaldehyde, and silica, across six EU member states.
-This data will drive future EU policy and legislative updates to occupational exposure limits (OELs), signaling stricter workplace controls and reporting requirements for high-risk sectors.
+EU-OSHA has released a major report identifying widespread worker exposure to 24 carcinogenic risk factors across six EU Member States.
+This data will serve as the evidence base for future legislative updates to occupational exposure limits, signaling stricter workplace controls and reporting requirements for high-risk industrial sectors.

 op.europa.euEuropean UnionEuropean UnionGermanyGermanyIrelandIrelandSpainSpainFranceFranceHungaryHungaryFinlandFinland